faanskit/ha-checkwatt/README.md

 ## Use templates
 This is an example of a Template based Sensor that pulls tomorrows planned daily yield from the attribute of the Checkwatt Daily Yield sensor.

+It goes without saying, but this should be put in your `configuration.yaml`:
 ```yaml
 template:
   - sensor: